ObserveObserver/sezScripts/README.md

 # sezScripts
-scala scripts for Microbot, all WIP. when they're tidy ill release a jar and the pom.xml's required.
+scala scripts for Microbot, all WIP, all (mostly!) pure fp scala. when they're tidy ill release a jar and the pom.xml's required.

 for future reference: